ks024/Django-Web-Framework/Module-3/Admin.md

 ### 4.3 Managing User Permissions

-You can assign permissions to users and groups in the Django admin interface or programmatically.
+You can assign permissions to users and groups through the admin interface or programmatically.

-#### Using the Admin Interface
+#### 4.3.1 Using the Admin Interface

 1. Navigate to the **Users** section.
-2. Click on a user to edit and adjust their permissions in the permissions section.
+2. Click on a user to edit and adjust their permissions.

-#### Programmatically
+#### 4.3.2 Programmatically

-You can manage user permissions using Django's User model:
+Manage user permissions using Django's User model:

 ```python
 from django.contrib.auth.models import User, Permission